Internal Wind in Chinese Medicine

 The Difference Between External and Internal Wind

 Wind is one of the six external causes of disease and is associated with the Five Elements or 5 Phases systematic correspondences of the Wood Element.
 Wind is an entity that has can have external OR internal origins; in other words, external pathogenic Wind can be caused by an acute pathogenic invasion of Wind from the environment resulting a common cold, hay fever, or flu.
 Alternatively, Wind can be created by chronic disease, deficiencies and imbalances of the body.
-In TCM, Wind interacts with Cold, Damp, Heat, to cause complex disease patterns which accounts for varying symptoms.
+In Chinese medicine Wind interacts with Cold, Damp, Heat, to cause complex disease patterns which accounts for varying symptoms.

 Untreated External Wind Invasion Causing Internal Wind and Chronic Disease Pattern

 External Wind invasion of pathogens such as viruses or bacteria must be treated appropriately and quickly so that they do not penetrate down to the internal organ levels.
 At the point when External Wind reaches the organ level, it can stir up Internal Wind and become lodged internally in organs, channels, vessels, or muscle tissue.
-External pathogens should be pushed out of the body with herbs that cause sweating; they are called diaphoretics.
+External pathogens should be pushed out of the body with herbs that cause sweating; they are called diaphoretic.